Fologram/twinbuild.docs/model-placement/index.md

 Users should determine a strategy for locating registration markers by balancing the overheads of setup time with the required holographic precision.
 {: .fs-6 .fw-300 }

 Imprecision in marker locations will lead to corresponding error in drift correction of holographic models.
-Precision of holographic models will be affected by both the proximity to a registration marker as well as whether the HoloLens is inside or outside of the bounding region defined by all marker locations.
+Precision of holographic models will be affected by both the proximity to a registration marker as well as whether the HoloLens is inside or outside of the bounding region defined by all marker locations. _Note: Proximity to markers and the marker bounding region is calculated only in 2D using a projection of marker positions to the XY plane.
+You should avoid placing markers directly above one another in 3D space as this can lead to incorrect identification of proximate markers._

 ![Linear Marker Precision]({{ site.baseurl}}/img/LinearMarkerDiagram.png "Linear Marker Precision")